mendix/docs/content/howto/mobile/publishing-a-mendix-hybrid-mobile-app-in-mobile-app-stores.md

 #### 6.3.1 Option 1: Using Your Device's Browser

 Go to the PhoneGap install page using your phone browser to continue installation, then follow these instructions:
-1. Tap the Android link to get the APK
+1. Tap the Android link to get the APK.
-2. **Navigate** to your browser’s **Downloads** folder, open it, and tap your downloaded app
+2. **Navigate** to your browser’s **Downloads** folder, open it, and tap your downloaded app.
-3. On the next screen, tap the **Install** button to install it
+3. On the next screen, tap the **Install** button to install it.

 To install an APK file directly from your Android's **Download** folder:
-1. Tap the **Back** button to see your list of apps
+1. Tap the **Back** button to see your list of apps.
-2. Tap the file manager app you will use to install the APK file
+2. Tap the file manager app you will use to install the APK file.
-3. Tap the **Allow** switch or check box
+3. Tap the **Allow** switch or check box.
-4. Tap the **OK** button if prompted
+4. Tap the **OK** button if prompted.

 #### 6.3.2 Option 2: Using a USB Cord

 The second way to install your app is by connecting your device to a machine via USB.
 To Install an APK from your device's file manager app this way:
 1. Follow the instructions on Google’s [Transfer files between your computer & Android device](https://support.google.com/android/answer/9064445?hl=en) to get the APK onto your device.
 Remember which folder you transfer the APK into.
-2. Open your phone’s file manager, navigate to the folder you transferred your APK to, then tap the APK file to open it
+2. Open your phone’s file manager, navigate to the folder you transferred your APK to, then tap the APK file to open it.
-3. Tap the **Install** button
+3. Tap the **Install** button.
 4. Tap the **Done** button when prompted.
-You should now be able to access your installed app via your **App Drawer**, as well as by tapping the **Open** button after the installation completes
+You should now be able to access your installed app via your **App Drawer**, as well as by tapping the **Open** button after the installation completes.

 ## 6.4 Testing Your App